noahlange/gecs/README.md

 fooBar.$.bar instanceof BarThing; // true
 ```

 So, now with the basic interface established, we'll shift gears over to the framework side of things.
-There are two "levels" of this container-containee relationship: World/Systems and Entity/Components.
+Within **tecs**, there are are two "levels" of this container-containee relationship: World/Systems and Entity/Components.

 ## Entities & Components